-- Grandfather clocks--very valuable with extremely delicate parts, a grandfather clock can be useless if not properly taken apart and carefully relocated.
+- Grandfather clocks are very valuable with extremely delicate parts.
+A grandfather clock can be useless if not properly taken apart and carefully relocated.

-- Pool table--an expensive pool table can be very high and challenging to disassemble.
-Movers trained in relocating pool tables can greatly reduce the risk of damage during transport.
+- Pool tables are expensive and challenging to disassemble.
+Movers trained to move a pool table can greatly reduce the risk of damage during transport.

-- Piano--fragile inner workings as well as heavy and cumbersome, you should enlist piano movers to handle the packing and transport of your piano.
+- Piano are heavy and cumbersome with fragile inner workings.
+You should enlist piano movers to handle the packing and transport of your instrument.

-- Artwork and antiques--very valuable and susceptible to damage, artwork and antiques should be packed and moved by professionals.
+- Artwork and antiques are very valuable and susceptible to damage during the move.
+Packing artwork and antiques should be done by professionals as well.

 When moving long distance, your shipment of household goods can take weeks to arrive at your new home.
 To make sure that period without your possessions is not too painful, make sure to pack a survival kit with your essentials.